grpc/grpc-go/Documentation/grpc-metadata.md

 // or make streaming RPC
 stream, err := client.SomeStreamingRPC(ctx)
 ```

+To read this back from the context on the client (e.g. in an interceptor) before the RPC is sent, use `FromOutgoingContext`.

 ### Receiving metadata

 Metadata that a client can receive includes header and trailer.